Pankaj Kumar Banerjee

-Pankaj Kumar Banerjee was an Indian politician and marine engineer belonging to All India Trinamool Congress.
+Pankaj Kumar Banerjee was an Indian politician and marine engineer belonging to Trinamool Congress.
 He was elected as MLA of Tollygunge Vidhan Sabha Constituency in West Bengal Legislative Assembly in 1972, 1996 and 2001.
 He served as Leader of the Opposition of West Bengal Legislative Assembly from 2001 to 2006.

 Bandyopadhyay was married to Aparna Bandyopadhyay.
 Pragga Bandyopadhyay is their only daughter.

 Bandyopadhyay died on 26 October 2018 at the age of 73.